 Baseline testing is like a pre-season physical of the brain.
 It enables us to record an athlete's normal neurological state.
-If an athlete has a concussion, we can compare current function to know when they are back at that baseline and it is safe to return to activity.
+If an athlete has a concussion, we can test their brain function again to know when they are back at that baseline and they can safely return to activity.

-Each concussion is treated on an individual basis.
+We treat each concussion individually.
 Testing includes the computerized ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing) test, a balance assessment and an individual neurologic history.

-We offer testing at three clinic locations at the Vanderbilt Orthopaedic Institute on Vanderbilt’s main campus, Medical Center East.
+We offer testing at three clinic locations at the Vanderbilt Orthopaedic Institute on our main campus, Medical Center East.